 Z. Baharum et al., (2014) defines cancer as “a complex multifactorial cell disease, characterized by abnormal cellular proliferation” (page 18318).
 The death resulting from cancer is second in the western world only to cardiovascular disease in America .
 Z. Baharum et al., (2014) then goes on to state that “it is possible that traditional medicinal plants can serve as potential sources for developing new drugs and more effective anti-cancer agents for future therapy” (page 18318).

-In a study done investigating the anticancer effects of T. cacao the leaves of T cacao extract (methanol) were found to produce low toxicity towards normal cells, and high toxicity towards cancer cells, indicating cytotoxic effects on cancer cells, and potential as anti-cancer agent. these effects were reported as being the highest in the leaf extract, despite the phenol content being higher elsewhere in the plant (roots), this suggests that the phenolic compounds present in the plant, which deliver antioxidant effects, are only moderately responsible for the cytotoxic effects on cancer cells.
+In a study done investigating the anticancer effects of T. cacao the leaves of T cacao extract (methanol) were found to produce low toxicity towards healthy cells, and high toxicity towards cancer cells, indicating cytotoxic effects on cancer cells, and potential as an anti-cancer agent.
+These effects were reported as being the highest in the leaf extract, despite the phenol content being higher elsewhere in the plant (roots), this suggests that the phenolic compounds present in the plant, which deliver antioxidant effects, are only moderately responsible for the cytotoxic effects on cancer cells.

 Other constituents discovered in the plant with known anti-cancer activity include flavonoids, tannins, triterpenes, and saponins, which were all deemed to be in highest concentrations in the leaf extract .
 It was specifically noted in this study that the leaf extract did not contain any alkaloids, which have been given distinction as medicinally important in relation to T. cacao and have been used for hundreds of years medicinally, but are known to produce cytotoxic effects on normal cells .
 The alkaloids are mainly present in the seeds however .